All Episodes

 But I think you're right, Sean.

-I think that the laptop is the key issue here, and the fact that fifty-one so-called intel officers were willing for a political reason and for a political favor for Anthony Blinken, who is now Secretary of State, uh, so that Joe Biden could have a comment to make at his debate against Donald Trump in 2020.
+And the fact that 51 so-called Intel officers were willing for a political reason, for a political favor, for Anthony Blinken, who is now Secretary of State, so that Joe Biden could have a comment to make at his debate against Donald Trump in 2020.

-It is these people are traitorous as far as I'm concerned.
+It is, these people are traitorous as far as I'm concerned.

 They think that it's more important to protect Joe Biden than it is to protect the integrity of the justice system and the integrity of this country.

-They think it's more important to cover up the billion dollars that Joe Biden leveraged to make sure that his son got a job and the prosecutor got kicked off barisma than it is to be honest with the American people.
+They think it's more important to cover up the billion dollars that Joe Biden leveraged to make sure that his son got a job and the prosecutor got kicked off burisma than it is to be honest with the American people.

-So, I mean, the the the one thing, Sean, that no one has talked about.
+So, I mean, one thing, Sean, that no one has talked about, with Donald Trump, they took these expired misdemeanors.

 They were dead.

-They were beyond the statute of limitations, and they resurrected them with a federal uh felony over which they had no jurisdiction.
+And they resurrected them with a federal felony over which they had no jurisdiction.

 Think about it.